 The best thing about public Wi-Fi is that it’s easily accessible and free.
-But it comes with a price.
-Free internet hotspots are unsecured – that’s why everyone should use a VPN.
-In this article, I’ll talk about how to get free Wi-Fi and how to protect yourself from the dangers that come with it.
+But it comes at a price.
+Free internet hotspots are unsecured, and while a VPN can help with that, it’s finding those hotspots in the first place that’s hard.
+That’s why, in this article, I’ll outline four methods to get free Wi-Fi and how to protect yourself from the dangers that come with it.

 Table of contents

-Method 1: Scour the surroundings for free Wi-Fi hotspots
+Method 1: look for free Wi-Fi hotspots at the usual places

 Note: don’t forget that free Wi-Fi is a playfield for hackers.
 The best way to avoid trouble is to use a VPN.